When are artist submissions accepted?

 - Once invited, Artists must sign an Artist and Venue Hosting Agreement with an approved ArtFields venue to remain eligible for the competition, and must adhere to all the terms in the agreement.

 - Except for installation artists (as referenced above), Artists are not required to travel to Lake City, SC.
-The Arts and Cultural Relations Director, along with a team of art-handling professionals, will be installing the entries at each of the approved, selected venues.
+A team of art-handling professionals will be installing the entries at each of the approved, selected venues.

 - Artwork invited into the competition must be exhibited at an approved ArtFields venue for the duration of ArtFields.